- What Does A Long-haired Dachshund Look Like?

 Long-haired Dachshund Temperament

-The long-haired Dachshund is very similar to that of the short-haired Dachshund; they are curious, stubborn, happy, motivated by treats, and very intelligent.
+The long-haired Dachshund is very similar to that the short-haired Dachshund; they are curious, stubborn, happy, motivated by treats, and very intelligent.
 They can be tenacious and expect you to cater to them and yes, they can easily excavate your yard for you in just a few hours if left alone too long.

 That being said, a true long-haired, meaning a Dachshund that has two long-haired parents, will have a somewhat different demeanor than the short-haired and even the wire-haired Doxie.
 A Dachshund that only has one parent that is long-haired or even comes from two short-haired Dachshunds will have a slightly different temperament.